pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ### What versions of Drush are supported by Autopilot?

 Currently, Autopilot only supports Drush 8 for all sites up to Drupal 9.
-Drupal 9 uses Drush 10 and is compatible with Autopilot.
+All Drupal 9 sites that use Integrated Composer are compatible with Autopilot.

-However, Autopilot does not use Drush when updating an Integrated Composer site; you can use any Drush version when using Integrated Composer.
+Autopilot does not use Drush when updating an Integrated Composer site; you can use any Drush version when using Integrated Composer.
 Refer to the documentation on [Drush versions](/drush-versions) for more information.

 ### Does Autopilot support Terminus actions?